 Also Read: OnePlus 7 Pro review

-So, yes, Asus seems to have thought this through.
-The only downside is that the Face Unlock takes an extra half second.
-The selfie camera takes a bit more time to position itself when compared to a pop-up camera, and the Zenfone 6 doesn’t have an option for direct face unlock.
+The downside is Face unlock on the 6Z is a wee-bit slower than what we are accustomed to by now.
+The selfie camera takes a bit more time to position itself when compared to a pop-up camera, and the Asus 6Z doesn’t have an option for direct face unlock.
 You will have to swipe up on the lock screen for the facial recognition to trigger.
 But really, this isn’t a major peeve point.
 The fast and reliable rear fingerprint sensor has the biometric unlocking covered.

-Asus Zenfone 6 Quick Review: Display
+Asus Zenfone 6Z Review: Display

 Also Read: Asus TUF Gaming FX705DY Review